 Information about the new Graduate Route

-The UK government has announced the intention of launching a 2 year (or 3 year for PhD) Graduate Immigration visa from summer 2021.
-As of yet we do not have an exact date.
+The UK government has announced the intention of launching a 2 year (or 3 year for PhD) Graduate Immigration visa from 1st July 2021.

-From these resources we know that the Graduate route will be launched in summer 2021 to provide international students the opportunity to stay in the UK to work or look for work after they graduate.
+From these resources we know that the Graduate route will be launched on 1st July 2021 to provide international students the opportunity to stay in the UK to work or look for work after they graduate.
 Undergraduate and master's degree students will be able to stay for two years under the route, whilst PhD students will be able to stay for three years.
-Graduates will be able to switch into other routes in line with the wider approach to switching when applying for leave inside the UK.
+Graduates will be able to later switch into other routes in the UK- providing they meet the relevant requirements for that route.
 This will include the ability to switch into work routes if they are able to meet the requirements.
 Residency in the UK under the Graduate route will not count towards settlement.

 It will be an unsponsored route.
-All successful applicants will be granted a one-time non-extendable leave period of two years if graduating at undergraduate or masters level, or three years if graduating with a PhD, on this route and will be able to work, or look for work, at any skill level during this period.
+All successful applicants will be granted a one-time non-extendable leave period of two years/three years on this route and will be able to work, or look for work, at any skill level during this period.
 The route will also be Points-Based, with the full number of points being awarded for the successful completion of a degree from a UK Higher Education Provider with a track record of compliance.

 The current Doctorate Extension Scheme (DES), open to international students who have completed a PhD in the UK and allowing them to remain and work here for 12 months after completing their studies, will be closed at the point the new Graduate Route is introduced.